JKaestelHansen/DeepSPT/README.md

 #   2) build/install normally
 python -m pip install --no-cache-dir "probfit==1.2.0"

-Note Windows 11 users may need to relax tensorflow-io-gcs-filesystem to require no version

 ```
 DeepSPT modules and additional/helpful functions are contained in the `deepspt_src` folder.